 This is optional though.
 Although plain almond milk is pretty tasty, here are some options to flavor it:

-- Add honey or coconut sugar
+- Add coconut sugar

 - Add a teaspoon of vanilla extract